 The Undergraduate Research Council (URC) of Valdosta State University invites undergraduate students to showcase their original research through the making and presenting of a 3-minute video.
 While your research may generally take hours to present in full, we challenge you to condense that research into 180 seconds—or, 3 minutes.
 The video might relate to a creative work or performance, research paper, senior thesis, laboratory project, or field research project.
 The video should clearly note your research question or topic and should summarize your key findings or discoveries.
 Fundamentally, a lay audience should be able to understand the finished result.
 The purpose of the 3-Minute Video Competition is to provide students an opportunity to share their original research, practice synthesizing information in a clear and direct manner, and earn the chance to produce a high-quality video to promote their research as they enter graduate school and/or the workforce.

-Students must submit a YouTube link of their 3-minute video, and a faculty mentor must submit the Faculty Checklist Form to Dr. Lavonna Lovern (firstname.lastname@example.org), chair of the Undergraduate Research Council, by February 22nd, 2019.
+Students must submit a YouTube link of their 3-minute video and an Abstract Submission Form, by February 22nd, 2020.
 If students would like assistance with their videos, the New Media Center in Odum Library will help with the filming and editing process.

 Preparing Your Video